Updated on: Feb 21st, 2025

 Step 3: Finally, calculating the total ITC you can claim

-If you check the GSTR-2 format, you will find that total ITC during the year as per annual return has to be calculated.
-If there’s a difference between the ITC of annual return & the total ITC claimed during the year then there will be a refund or interest depending on the situation.
+The details of ITC availed through Table 4A of GSTR-3B are auto-populated in Table 6A of GSTR-9 and are non-editable.
+Moreover, all the details of the reversal of common credit have to be reported in Table 7 of GSTR-9.
+Suppose there's a difference between the ITC of annual return & the total ITC claimed during the year.
+In that case, there will be a refund or interest depending on the situation, which is reported in Table 14.
 Now, the same calculations must be done for the whole financial year before the end of the due date of furnishing the annual return.
-Here let’s suppose the total eligible credit differs from the above calculations in the following manner:
+Here, let's suppose the total eligible credit differs from the above calculations in the following manner:

-From the above calculations, it is clear that ITC Rules for Common Credit under GST have been meant to be followed strictly to avoid interest and other recovery mechanisms.
+From the above calculations, it is clear that the ITC Rules for Common Credit under GST were meant to be followed strictly to avoid interest and other recovery mechanisms.

-Clear GST Software will take care of your ITC by automatically calculating the common credit.
-We also have a offline GST Calculator which will help you to calculate the tax liability well in advance so that you can be cash ready.
+Clear GST Software will handle your ITC by automatically calculating the common credit.
+We also have a GST Calculator that will calculate your tax liability well in advance so that you are ready.